Sir David Adjaye OBE is Principal of Adjaye Associates, with offices in London and New York.

 He frequently collaborates with contemporary artists on art and installation projects including The Upper Room, with thirteen paintings by Chris Ofili (2002), now in the permanent collect of Tate Britain, Within Reach, a second installation with Ofili in the British pavilion at the Venice Biennale (2003), the Thyssen-Bornemisza Art for the 21st Century Pavilion that was designed to show a projection work by Olafur Eliasson, Your Black Horizon, at the 2005 Venice Biennale and again with Okwui Enwezor on the design of the 56th Venice Art Biennale (2015).

 David Adjaye has taught at the Royal College of Art and at the Architectural Association (AA) School in London, and has held distinguished professorships at the universities of Pennsylvania, Yale and Princeton.
-He is currently the John C Portman Design Critic in Architecture at the Graduate School of Design, Harvard University.
+He is John C Portman Design Critic in Architecture at the Graduate School of Design, Harvard University.

 He was knighted by Her Majesty the Queen for services to architecture and was named an Officer of the Order of the British Empire (OBE) in 2007.
 He received the Design Miami/ Year of the Artist title in 2011, the Wall Street Journal Innovator Award in 2013 and the 2016 Panerai London Design Medal, awarded by the London Design Festival.
 He also won the RIBA President’s Medal Student Award (1993).
 He was the only architect named in the TIME list of the 100 most influential people in the world in 2017.